talvorn/talvorn.github.io/wikidump/Knaves.md

 when you hum really annoying songs to yourself inside your own head.
 Which makes it obviously hilarious and smart to do."

-**Research** - "Grapping hooks, "

-**The Order** - "Our staunchest allies, the [Lawmakers](The_Order_Sect "wikilink") are honourable and forward thinking, unlike the hide-bound Guardians or the fawning Earth Sect.
-Generally speaking we can trust The Order to assist us both on and off the field, their crowd-control abilities meshing well with our own pinpoint strikes."

-**Universe** - "For idiot stargazers, the Universe Sect are actually quite useful.
-The ability to manipulate the flow of luck, along with their scrying abilities makes it difficult to evade their attentions.
-And since the attention of the [Seers](Universe_Sect "wikilink") can take the form of a comet to the face, it is not to be discounted."

-**Warrior** - "Little more than a jumped up guild of mercenaries and bodyguards, the Warrior Sect have started getting above their station in recent years.
-The [Bold](Warrior_Sect "wikilink") might be trained and honed to the edge of physical perfection, but that will not help them when we put a thousand volts through them."

-**Water** - "The Water Sect take far too much from their progenitors, the Merfolk.
-Laid back, relaxed and often just lazy, the [Divers](Water_Sect "wikilink") are frankly just a disgrace.
-They have their uses near the coast but their power is nothing to write home about. the ability to turn the ground into a bog is, after all, of limited use when the winds can give us flight."
+**Research** - "Grapping hooks, automatic lockpicks, flash bangs, the list of toys the [Grey](Research_Sect "wikilink") make for us is almost unending and all equally fabulous.
+If a little unstable . . ."

+**The Order** - "Dodge, avoid, mislead and generally stay the hell away from the [Stripebacks](The_Order_Sect "wikilink") if you like your fingers to remain attached.
+Just don't fully like to them either, they take it personally."

+**Universe** - "Oh the shenanigans we could pull if we could only get the [Dreamers](Universe_Sect "wikilink") onboard with our schemes.
+Alas they are far too distracted."

+**Warrior** - "They have more in common with us than they might want to agree with.
+Ultimately the [Bold](Warrior_Sect "wikilink") make for an excellent meatshield to hide behind."

+**Water** - "Some of their magic is real useful when it comes to making us even more evasive, but just be careful you do not upset them.
+Your footing can get real uncertain at the wrong moment."

 ## **Sect Physrep**

-**Colour**; **Primary Physrep.** - Yellow or gold, the colour of the proverbial lightning bolt.
+**Colour**; **Primary Physrep.** - None, though the Knaves are smart enough to avoid wearing all black.

-**Symbol** - The Lightning Bolt

-**Tattoo** - The symbol of the Air Sect is placed upon the *Left Shoulder Blade*
+**Symbol** - None.
+Not being a true Sect, they have no unifying symbol.

+**Tattoo** - The Knaves are wise enough not to mark themselves out for easy identification.

 **Clothing** - Like most Arcanists, the Air Sect prefer to keep their hands free in order to manage the more complex gestures required of